Demo: Repackage EXE to MSI Using Monitoring

 The wizard allows you to repackage an installation using either monitoring or wrapping.
 To repackage a non-silent installation into an MSI package, select the Monitoring option and press the Next button Pic 1.

 Step 3.
 Select the Monitor on This Computer option

-The program allows monitoring an installation on the local machine or connecting to a Hyper-V or VMware servers and using existing virtual machines for monitoring.
+The program allows monitoring an installation on the local machine or connecting to a Hyper-V, VMware or VirtualBox servers and using existing virtual machines for monitoring.
 In this demo, we will perform repackaging on the local machine, so select the Monitor on This Computer option.
 You can learn how to monitor on an existing virtual machine in the Selecting the monitoring environment chapter.